Azure/azure-powershell/documentation/breaking-changes/breaking-changes-attribute-help.md

 ```

 ## CmdletOutputBreakingChangeAttribute
-This attribute is used to call out the breakigng changes with the output of a cmdlet.
+This attribute is used to call out the breaking changes with the output of a cmdlet.
 A few examples are :
  - The type of the output is changing
  - The Output type is being deprecated
  - Some internal properties in the putput type are being deprecated